databricks-solutions/databricks-replicator/README.md

 databricks bundle deploy
 ```

-## Video Overview

-Include a GIF overview of what your project does.
-Use a service like Quicktime, Zoom or Loom to create the video, then convert to a GIF.

 ## How to get help

 Databricks support doesn't cover this content.
 For questions or bugs, please open a GitHub issue and the team will help on a best effort basis.